-If a Board Member wishes to attend a meeting of a committee of which he or she is not a member, the Board Member must notify the committee chair, Executive Officer, and Board Chair.
+If a Board Member wishes to attend a meeting of a committee of which he or she is not a member, the Board Member must notify the committee chair, EO and Board Chair.

-Board Members who are not members of the committee which is meeting cannot sit at the dais, make any comment, or ask or answer any questions.
+Board Members, who are not members of the committee holding a meeting, cannot sit at the dais, make any comment, or ask or answer any questions.
 Only committee members may vote during the committee meeting.

-The Board's legal counsel works with the Executive Officer to assure that all meetings meet the requirements for a public meeting and are properly noticed.
+The Board's legal counsel works with the EO to assure that all meetings meet the requirements for a public meeting and are properly noticed.